My essay on energy in the bottle, written in 750 liquid words

 Stará Hora, Žižkov.
 Loess & sand.
 Riesling & friends.

-I'm not much of a cocktail drinker, so I had to make a G&T of my own… One of our most famous wines.
+I'm not much of a cocktail drinker, so I had to make a G&T of my own… And it become one of our signature wines.
 When the 2015 juice (our first edition of this wine) was fermenting, its aroma was super reminiscent of juniper berries and its slightly bitter aftertaste of tonic water.
-As a result, 1) everybody in the winery was constantly tasting it on barrel (I was afraid if there would even be some wine left for the outside world) 2) it earned “GT” as a working title scribbled on the barrel–a name that has stuck with it ever since.
+As a result, 1) everybody in the winery was constantly tasting it on barrel (I was afraid if there would even be some wine left for the outside world) 2) it earned “GinTonic” as a working title scribbled on the barrel–a name that has stuck with it ever since.

 Originally based on Sauvignon blanc, yet it never tasted like the mainstream grassy idea of one.
 Probably because I didn't try to assign any roles to it or shape it into any mould; the only thing I cared about was transferring its unique energy from the barrel to the bottle.
 Since the 2018 vintage, we have been making G&T from two parts of Stará Hora, a beautiful old vineyard with Sauvignon and Riesling planted in the 1980s and some 45+ years old Pinot Blanc.

 As the vines are getting older, the Riesling (being the tougher guy here) is gradually becoming more prevalent both in the vineyard and in the cuvée.
 I think it suits the resulting wine extremely well, as the Riesling contributes to the wine's precise structure, energy and ageing potential, balancing out the signature G&T depth.
 A wine full of finesse, energy and joy.